hackclub/hackclub/meetings/2015-09-10_twilio_workshop.md

   that club members can use.
 This promo code last until ~January 24th with $100 worth of credit.
-- Club leaders will make it known to members not to abuse the credit and that if they need more crediit, they can create their own twilio accounts.
+- Club leaders will make it known to members not to abuse the credit and that if they need more credit, they can create their own Twilio accounts.